 Doctoral students are required to write a dissertation for a doctoral or a licentiate degree, either as a monograph or as a unified collection of previously published papers.
+The department recommends the latter.
 Candidates are required to defend their licentiate dissertation at a seminar and their doctoral dissertation at a public examination.
 Further information is provided by the policy documents "Doctoral Dissertation Requirements" and "Licentiate Dissertation Requirements".

 The dissertation topic is chosen in consultation with the advisor and the examiner.
-If the dissertation is produced in collaboration with others, the individual candidate's contribution must be clearly indicated.
+The dissertation can be written in Swedish, Danish, Norwegian or English.
+Certain parts of an article dissertation must be in English.